 Type: Mirrorless | Sensor: APS-C CMOS | Megapixels: 20.9MP | Monitor: 3.2-inch, 180-degree tilting touchscreen, 1.040k dots | Continuous shooting speed: 11fps | Viewfinder: EVF, 2.36m dots | Max video resolution: 4K UHD at 30p | User level: Intermediate

-So far we've only seen pre-production samples of the new Nikon Z 50 has a similar look and feel to the full frame Nikon Z cameras, but in a much smaller, lighter and more affordable body.
+The new Nikon Z 50 has a similar look and feel to the full frame Nikon Z cameras, but in a much smaller, lighter and more affordable body.
 For such a small camera it offers a surprisingly good grip, and the amazing 16-50mm pancake kit lens hardly extends further than the front grip when it's retracted.
 Nikon is pitching the Z 50 at the same level as the Nikon D7500 DSLR, but it's smaller, lighter and cheaper and offers a faster frame rate.
 The sensor resolution is the same as the D7500 at 20.9 megapixels, but the Z 50 sensor is new, with the addition of 209 phase detection AF points covering 90% of its width and height.
 The Z 50's pricing is very competitive and it's aimed at hobbyists, content creators and Nikon DSLR upgraders, and even though it's Nikon's first APS-C mirrorless camera, it feels 'right' straight away.
 You can also use your existing Nikon DSLR lenses via Nikon's FTZ adaptor.

 Nikon Z rumors